Santulator/santulator.github.io/about.md

 * Several of the user interface controls come from the [ControlsFX] library.
 * The Santulator software uses [Gluon Ignite] and [Guice] for dependency injection.
 The article [Dependency Injection in JavaFX] explains how this can be done.
 * [OpenPDF] is used to generate the PDF files that show the participants who they will be buying presents for.
 * The installable bundles for Mac, Linux and Windows are built using the Java Packager.
-You can read all about this in the article [Using the Java Packager with JDK 11].
+You can read all about this in the article [Installable Java Apps with jpackage].

 [Adam Carroll]:https://github.com/AdamCarroll/
 [download]:/download